Selling Your Physical Therapy & Outpatient Rehab Business: An M&A Deep Dive

 -

-platform investments or as add-ons to existing portfolio companies.
+Private Equity (PE) Firms: PE firms are significant players, often acquiring practices as platform investments or as add-ons to existing portfolio companies.
 They seek scale, operational efficiencies, and opportunities for geographic expansion and service line diversification.
 PE-backed groups often have a longer investment horizon and focus on building larger, more integrated healthcare platforms.

 -